LightningPeach/peach-wallet-mobile/peach-desktop-node/configuring-desktop-node.md

 a) Make sure you have public IP address.

 b) You need to set up port forwarding on your router for port 10014.
 Keep the same port number both externally and internally.

 c) Finally, you need to generate new QR code being located on the same network with the router.

 <img align="center" src="/peach-desktop-node/2019-04-08_12-39-56.png" width="447" height="auto">.
 d) Scan the QR code from the mobile application.
 Congratulations!
-You are ready to use your Desktop node.
+You are ready to use your desktop node.

-**Note:** The desktop node will be available as long as the wallet application is active, and the computer is online.
+**Note:** The desktop node will be available as long as the desktop wallet application is active, and PC is online.
 If your external IP changes on the desktop, you will need to reconnect the mobile application using a new QR code.